run2bizdocs/documentation/en-us/docs/builder/overview.md

 We understand that the concepts of Service Management is very powerful and can go beyond IT, allowing interesting gains to the business.
 Builder runs with the concept of Dynamic Application & Hot Deploy where there´s no need to restart the server or system on any deploy.

 4biz Builder connects data, solutions and people, empowering departments and companies. is an agile and uncomplicated business process automation platform.
-It allows for rapid customization and integration with other applications whether legacy or home grown. **NEURO is also CODELESS!**
+It allows for rapid customization and integration with other applications whether legacy or home grown. **BUILDER is also CODELESS!**

 With Builder we can create automated workflows in minutes eliminating errors due manual inputs while operating in a secure environment.